Air pollution and health

-Latest findings report a staggering 40,000 deaths per year in the UK from air pollution, costing the NHS billions of pounds each year.
-It’s time for the NHS to lead the way so that we can all breathe more easily.
+A staggering 40,000 deaths per year in the UK are attributable to air pollution, costing the NHS billions of pounds each year.
+It’s time for the NHS to lead the way so that we can all breathe cleaner, healthier air.

 Every breath we take

 The Royal College of Physicians in partnership with the Royal College of Paediatrics and Child Health produced a report ‘Every breath we take: the lifelong implications of air pollution’.
 Their findings are an important reminder that the environment we live in is inescapably linked to our health – and that we have a moral responsibility to improve and protect our environment for the benefit of our health.

 Gary Fuller, senior lecturer in air quality measurement Kings College London and working party member, talks about the report.

 Air pollution has been linked to cancer, asthma, stroke and heart disease, diabetes, obesity, and changes linked to dementia.
 It is responsible for 40,000 deaths each year in the UK alone (and over 3 million globally), and costs the NHS in excess of £20 billion.

 Tackling the root causes of air pollution will literally be life-saving – and will hugely reduce the financial burden on the NHS.